RenderKit/oidn/doc/api.md

                                                              semaphore
 ------------------------------------------------------------ ---------------------------------------
 : Supported external semaphore type flags, i.e., valid constants of type `OIDNExternalSemaphoreTypeFlag`.

+As with external buffers, importing an external semaphore transfers or retains ownership of the provided handle depending on its kind:

+-   When importing from a POSIX file descriptor (`oidnNewSharedSemaphoreFromFD`), a *successful* import transfers ownership of the file descriptor to Open Image Denoise.
+The application *must not* close the file descriptor, nor perform any other operation on it, after the import.
+The file descriptor is closed automatically when it is no longer needed (i.e., when the imported semaphore is released).
+If the import fails (the function returns `NULL`), ownership is *not* transferred and the application remains responsible for closing the file descriptor.

+-   When importing from a Win32 handle (`oidnNewSharedSemaphoreFromWin32Handle`),
+    ownership of the handle is *not* transferred to Open Image Denoise.
+The application retains ownership and must release the handle using the appropriate system call (e.g., `CloseHandle` for NT handle types) once it is no longer needed.
+Because NT handles hold their own reference to the underlying semaphore, the handle may be closed any time after a successful import.
+Global share (KMT) handles, however, do *not* hold such a reference, so the imported semaphore must be released before the underlying semaphore is destroyed.

 The reference counted semaphore objects can be retained and released with